babritb-bot/yolov8m-taco-detect-nodejs/README.md

 ## Run

-Download the trained model file from GDRIVE where we saved our model Execute:
+Download the trained model file from GDRIVE where we saved our custom trained model
+Execute:

 ```
 pip install -r requirements.txt